 Study Medical Technology

 The medical technology major is designed to prepare a student for work in a hospital or industrial laboratory after graduation.
-The most common setting for medical technologists is as hospital staff members who perform the laboratory tests on urine, blood, saliva and scraped cells.
+The most common setting for a medical technologist is as a hospital staff member who performs the laboratory tests on urine, blood, saliva and scraped cells.
 Because people's lives depend on the results of these tests, training for these positions is rigorous.
 However, the work is in an exciting environment, can be very rewarding and is in high demand.

 About the Medical Technology Major